 Police forces need to remember the serve part of “protect and serve.”
 The police force is part of the community and while they have a tough job, they are not above the law themselves.
 Many American communities need significant investment and police reform.

 Tell Us About Your Police Encounters Around the World

-We’d love to hear some other stories about police run-ins on either side of the Atlantic, and your perceptions of differences between police in the USA compared to Europe.
+We’d love to hear some other stories about police encounters on either side of the Atlantic.
+What are your perceptions of differences between police in the USA compared to Europe?
 A good outline of some other differences between American and European culture can be read on Eupedia.